HER2 / ERBB2 Biomarker

-The National Comprehensive Cancer Network (NCCN) recommends HER2 biomarker testing in all patients diagnosed with stage IV metastatic colorectal cancer (mCRC) who have wild type KRAS, NRAS and BRAF proteins in their tumors.
+The National Comprehensive Cancer Network (NCCN) recommends HER2 biomarker testing in all patients diagnosed with stage IV, metastatic colorectal cancer (mCRC).
 Patients with HER2 amplification/overexpression do not respond well to EGFR inhibitors.
-Therefore, HER2 testing should be done before starting treatments with EGFR inhibitors such as cetuximab or panitumumab.
+HER2 testing should be done before starting treatments with EGFR inhibitors such as cetuximab or panitumumab.

 What do I do with this information?

 Knowing the details of tumor biomarkers can help you and your doctor make decisions about personalized treatment with therapies tailored specifically to the characteristics of your tumor.

 - HER2 amplification and overexpression is a predictive biomarker for poor response to treatment with EGFR inhibitors.